-For the fourth edition, the Quarry Life Award is split into two streams: the research stream and the community stream.
+For the fifth edition, the Quarry Life Award is split into two streams: the research stream and the community stream.

 The research stream focuses on scientific projects that increase knowledge of mining ecology and lead to improved biodiversity, landscape, or water management.
 It is open to academics, scientists, experts and NGOs.
 The available categories in this stream are: